alpfreda/drinks/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
-3. Run `npm install` to install dependencies.
+3. Run `yarn` to install dependencies.
+3. Run `yarn start` to start the app.

 ### Configuration